NyaaPantsu/nyaa/README.md

 > nyaa_psql.backup.

 ## TODO
+ * Remove gorm
+ * Use elastic search or sphinix search
  * sukebei
    * get sukebei_torrents table working
    * add config option for sukebei or maybe make things all in one
    * sukebei categories and category images

  * Get code up to standard of go lint recommendations
  * Write tests